aimhubio/aim/docs/source/guides/integrations/sagemaker_notebook_ui.md

     **Why this script is used for?**

     The script above will uptade the `jupyter-server-proxy` package on your notebook instance.
-    To access a port on your instance (i.e. open the Aim UI) API requests and static files need to go through the proxy, which is created by the package to be updated on the script.
+    To access a port on your instance (i.e. open the Aim UI) API requests and static files need to go through the proxy, which is created by the package (see the script).
     It will replace the existing proxy and make sure Aim and other such requests go through.
     Fore more information please go through the https://github.com/jupyterhub/jupyter-server-proxy/pull/328#issue-1145874348.